Hiswe/hiswe.github.io/source/_drafts/15-vectorize-a-simple-drawing.md

 <!-- more -->

-## Before we begin
+## Before we begin…

 If you don't know anything about vector creation, you should read those two articles:

 - {% post_link 01-vector-basics %}:  explain what is a `vector` drawing
 - {% post_link 02-vector-creation-basics %}: and some basic vector software usage

+And if you're ready, just continue the reading thingy 🤓

 ## Drawing the shapes

-This image will be our starting point:
+The following image will be our starting point:

 {% caption Meow %}
 {% asset_img source.png 450 450 "A hand drawn tiny cat 'A hand drawn tiny cat'" %}
 {% endcaption %}

+### Shape thinking

 To be efficient (aka. lazy), you need to **think about shapes** (that's all what vector illustration is about).